What is gender equality?

 Suffrage (the right to vote) is another area of gender equality that still does not extend to all the women in the world.
 Saudi Arabia does not give women the right to vote; in the USA right wing commentators say that women should never have been given the right to vote.

-The importance of gender equality is highlighted by its inclusion as one of the 8 Millennium Development Goals that serve as a framework for halving poverty and improving lives.
+The importance of gender equality is highlighted by its inclusion as one of the UN's 8 Millennium Development Goals that serve as a framework for halving poverty and improving lives.

 Despite this, discrimination against women and girls (such as gender-based violence, economic discrimination, reproductive health inequities and harmful traditional practices) remains the most pervasive and persistent form of inequality.